devleaks/cockpitdecks-docs/docs/Button.md

 Button definition can be very simple and straightforward, but definitions can also be complex and refined.

-Here is an example of a very simple definition of a button to toggle the map display in X-Plane.
+Here is an example of a simple definition of a button to toggle the map display in X-Plane.

 ```
 index: 0